 192-note Polyphony: The 192 polyphony notes of this piano ensure not to mute even the most complex passages or cut the other tones while playing.
 It is one of the advanced features of this piano that can improve the experience of the experienced pianist with obstructing the learning of beginner pianists.
 The number of polyphony notes offered by this piano is significantly higher than the number of notes provided by other pianos in this category.

-Song Recorder: This piano includes a feature of recording three songs which the pianist can use to capture to composition or ideas instantly along with help him to play and monitor his progress while practicing on it. in this way pianists can use three song recording feature of this piano for comparing his performance during training session or saving his own compositions.
+Song Recorder: This piano includes a feature of recording three songs which the pianist can use to capture to composition or ideas instantly along with helping him to play and monitor his progress while practicing on it.
+In this way, pianists can use three-song recording feature of this piano for comparing his performance during a training session or saving his own compositions.

 Portability: ES-100 is easily portable because of its only 33 pounds weight.
-It can be easily transported between your venue of performance or practice and home and vice versa due to its light weight.
-One can take it from one place to another without seeking for any kind of logistical support at all.
+It can be easily transported between your venue of performance or practice and home and vice versa due to its lightweight.
+One can take it from one place to another without seeking any kind of logistical support at all.

-Thus after going through the review of Kawai ES100 you can easily make a well informed decision of buying it.
+Thus after going through the review of Kawai ES100, you can easily make a well-informed decision of buying it.
 Kawai has introduced it as its most affordable piano, suitable for students as well as professional pianists.
-Its retail price of $799 may not be very reasonable for the people on budget but it can be the cheapest one when you compare its features with its price.
+Its retail price of $799 may not be very reasonable for the people on the budget but it can be the cheapest one when you compare its features with its price.
 It is undoubtedly the best piano in its class with its realistic tones and graded hammer action keyboard.
-It is the best portable digital piano due to its light weight in the under $1000 price range.
+It is the best portable digital piano due to its lightweight in the under $1000 price range.
 Thus it is the best Kawai piano in comparison to many others in this class on the basis of plenty of its features.